MrTheMech/MrTheMech/README.md

   Young, but building with the future in mind.
 Not rich yet, but give it time.
   <br>My code runs on caffeine, late nights, and sheer willpower.
   <br>Learning by building – one project at a time.
-  <br>Inspired by legends, but I’m here to build my own legacy - one commit at a time.
+  <br>Inspired by legends, aiming to carve my own path – one commit at a time.
 </h3>